ibm-cloud-docs/dr-automation-powervs/powerha-aix-arch.md

 ## Setting up PowerHA
 {: #setup}

 1. Log in to your [IBM Cloud account](https://cloud.ibm.com/).
 2. From the **Catalog**, search for and select **{{site.data.keyword.DR_full_notm}}**.
 3. Select the required **location** and **plan**, and click **Create**.
+4. Select the PowerHA cluster nodes where your application workloads are running.